 Flying snakes do not ‘fly’ upwards in any way.

 As gliders, and thanks to the forces of gravity, the trip taken in the air is usually to a spot down below the launch point.

 15. The flying snake uses its head in flight.

 Rather than thinking about the landing, the flying snake will rock its head back and forth, which causes the rest of its body to undulate and thus gain control if the flight.

 Depending on the species, flying snakes are green, black or dark grey in color.
 Some have yellow scales, orange or red markings and black bars.

-One word is often used to describe the flying snake.
-It is ‘slender’ and compared to most other snakes, this is very true.
-The slender body contributes to the snake’s gliding ability.
+It is slender compared to most other snakes.
+The slim body contributes to the snake’s gliding ability.

-20. The flying snake looks pretty much like any other snake.
+18. The flying snake looks pretty much like any other snake!